arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/RocksDB.md

 The number of levels for the database in the LSM tree.
 Default: 7.

+`--rocksdb.num-uncompressed-levels`

+The number of levels that do not use compression.
+The default value is 2.
+Levels above this number will use Snappy compression to reduce the disk space requirements for storing data in these levels.

 `--rocksdb.max-bytes-for-level-base` (Hidden)

 The maximum total data size in bytes in level-1 of the LSM tree.
 Default: